ibm-granite-community/granite-code-cookbook/README.md

 - Keep in mind a specific user persona when writing a recipe.
 Rather than writing for a general audience, can you imagine that one specific user would find the recipe valuable from beginning to end?
 - Take an iterative approach to the development of this Cookbook.
 - Expect that over time, recipes will be split, merged, made uniform, deprecated, replace, or deleted.
-- The `ibm-granite-cookbooks` org does not host OSS "code" other than what is directly visible in the recipes and simple utility functions.
+- The `ibm-granite-community` org does not host OSS "code" other than what is directly visible in the recipes and simple utility functions.

 ## IBM Public Repository Disclosure